elegantchaos/ECLogging/Extras/Documentation/Miscellaneous-template.md

 Currently the only way to set the level for a channel is using the ECLogging.plist (or directly, in code).
 At some point I hope to add a UI for this too.

 Currently the only log handler that uses the level is the ASL handler.

-##To Do List######

-There's lot of stuff that I plan to add to ECLogging, but it generally gets done on an ad-hoc basis as and when I need it.

-As an experiment, I've created a Trello board to track [ECLogging To Do tasks](https://trello.com/board/eclogging/4ec67791b475c76d723cad97).